therealchjones/mffer/docs/Development.md

 instance, the many extensions recommended for Visual Studio Code are not at all required, but the recommendations and associated settings are in the repository itself, so they're recommended here as well.
-Finally, remember that these are requirements and recommendations for full development of `mffer`, not necessarily just for building from source files, and certainly not just for running the programs.
+Finally, remember that these are requirements and recommendations for full development of mffer, not necessarily just for building from source files, and certainly not just for running the programs.